Healthdirect Free Australian health advice you can count on.

 What are the natural sources of vitamin D?

-The main source of vitamin D comes from the skin being exposed to ultraviolet (UV) radiation from the sun.
-While vitamin D is found in some food, it is in small amounts.
-Australians tend to meet their vitamin D needs from the sun, mostly in the form of UVB rays.
+The main source of vitamin D comes from your skin being exposed to ultraviolet (UV) radiation from the sun.
+Australians tend to meet their vitamin D needs from exposure to the sun, mostly in the form of UVB rays.

 See the sunshine map to see how much sun exposure you need where you are in Australia.